giulianonetto/run-job/README.md

 ## Usage:

-Assuming you are in the same directory as the `run_simulation.R` script:
+Assuming you are in the same directory as the `run_job.R` script:

 ```
-./run_simulation.R --instructions example-instructions.yaml
+./run_job.R --instructions example-instructions.yaml
 ```

 In the instructions file, you should include at least a `call` key with the exact executable call you would run if using bash.
 Optionally, you can add a `log` key with the file path where logging should be stored.